crate/crate-howtos/docs/clustering/index.rst

 Clustering
 ==========

 One of the benefits of CrateDB is that you can scale out your cluster by adding more nodes.
-But what's the best way to do that?

 This section of the documentation shows you how to cluster and scale CrateDB.